45NRTH And Whisky Part Co. Launch New Fat Bike Tubeless Combo with Vanhelga Tire and No. 9 Carbon Rim

 The other part of the tubeless equation is the new 45NRTH Vanhelga tire.
 Designed as a 26×4.0″ tire, Vanhelga represents an aggressive fat bike trail tire that is meant to interface with the No. 9 rim.
 What does that mean?
 Basically that the tire bead and and the bead shelf were created with very precise dimensions so that the tire wouldn’t burp or roll when running extremely low pressures.
 You can still run any other tires or rims, but the two were designed together to create the best combination.
 This tight fit results in the bead snapping into place, and the tires airing up without a ton of fuss.

 Working pressure range is said to be the same as tubed fat bike tires at the low end, to 30 psi at the high end.
-In order to ensure the tire stays and place and holds air, the Vanhelga bead is more of what you would find in a modern tubeless mountain tire.
+In order to ensure the tire stays in place and holds air, the Vanhelga bead is more of what you would find in a modern tubeless mountain tire.
 Basically it has a tubeless bead, and a casing that requires sealant.

 In addition to the tubeless aspects of the tire, the tread pattern has received a lot of attention in order to make it a true all around performer.
 Extra siping, including triple siped corner lugs allow the tire to better conform to rocks and obstacles on the trail.
 The tread patter is also quite wide and open to shed deep mud and snow when riding in fat bike conditions, while the side knobs are supported deep into the side wall for added support.
 Officially, the tread blocks are 6.5mm tall meaning they should penetrate deep into the soil for insane grip, especially since the tires are a bit more rounded when mounted to the No. 9 rims.